Compute Or Load KV Cache? Why Not Both?

 \textbf{Evaluation Metrics.} We use time-to-first-token (TTFT) as our primary evaluation metric.
 TTFT is widely used in LLM inference, measuring the time between the arrival of a user query and the generation of the first token.
 In other words, it reflects either the time of loading stored \kv or computing new \kv.

-\textbf{Datasets.} We evaluate \sys across a range of context lengths based on three datasets with different tasks: LongChat~\citep{li2023long} for multi-turn conversation, and TriviaQA and NarrativeQA~\citep{bai2023longbench} for long document question-answering tasks.
-Based on the statistics analyzed in CacheGen~\citep{liu2023cachegen}, we found that most dataset queries fall between 5k to 16k tokens in length.
-Since the specific token values don't affect our evaluation of \sys performance (only the token length matters), we create synthetic prompts by uniformly sampling 20 data points between 5k to 16k tokens to evaluate the system's performance.
-To further stress test \sys and evaluate its performance at the upper limit of the models' capabilities, we also generate synthetic prompts with 32K tokens, which corresponds to the maximum context window supported by the LongAlpaca models.
+\textbf{Datasets.} We evaluate \sys across various context lengths using three datasets with different task types: LongChat~\cite{li2023long} for multi-turn conversations, and TriviaQA and NarrativeQA~\cite{bai2023longbench} for long-document question-answering tasks.
+According to statistical analysis from CacheGen~\cite{liu2023cachegen}, most dataset queries range between 4k and 16k tokens in length.
+Since specific token values do not impact \sys's performance evaluation (only token length matters), we generate synthetic prompts by uniformly sampling token lengths every 2k tokens within this range.
+Additionally, as discussed, \sys is designed to optimize the latency of loading \textbf{cached} \kv from high-capacity, low-bandwidth storage layers.
+Thus, throughout our evaluation, we precompute and store all requests' \kv in advance.